davrot/overleaf_with_admin_extension/services/clsi/README.md

 - `LISTEN_ADDRESS` - The address for the RESTful service to listen on.
 Set to `0.0.0.0` to listen on all network interfaces
 - `PROCESS_LIFE_SPAN_LIMIT_MS` - Process life span limit in milliseconds
 - `SMOKE_TEST` - Whether to run smoke tests
-- `TEXLIVE_IMAGE` - The TeX Live Docker image to use for sibling containers, e.g. `us-east1-docker.pkg.dev/overleaf-ops/ol-docker/texlive-full:2025.1`
+`TEX_LIVE_DOCKER_IMAGE` - The TeX Live Docker image to use for sibling containers, e.g. `texlive/texlive:latest-full`
 - `TEX_LIVE_IMAGE_NAME_OVERRIDE` - The name of the registry for the Docker image e.g. `us-east1-docker.pkg.dev/overleaf-ops/ol-docker`
-- `TEXLIVE_IMAGE_USER` - When using sibling containers, the user to run as in the TeX Live image.
-Defaults to `tex`
+- `TEX_LIVE_IMAGE_USER` - When using sibling containers, the user to run as in the TeX Live image.
+Defaults to `www-data`
 - `TEXLIVE_OPENOUT_ANY` - Sets the `openout_any` environment variable for TeX Live (see the `\openout` primitive [documentation](http://tug.org/texinfohtml/web2c.html#tex-invocation))

 Further environment variables configure the [metrics module](https://github.com/overleaf/metrics-module)